unioslo/harborapi/docs/usage/methods/read.md

 !!! note

     Not all fields support sorting.
-This is not documented anywhere by Harbor, and the only way to know is to try it out.
+This is not documented anywhere by Harbor, and the only way to know which fields work is to try them out.
 Unsortable fields are ignored by the API.

 ----